 Health and Social Care Integration aims to:

-- Make it easier and quicker to access services and support
+- make it easier and quicker to access services and support

-- Help people to stay fit and healthy so that they can live safely and independently in their own home for as long as possible
+- help people to stay fit and healthy so that they can live safely and independently in their own home for as long as possible

-- Provide care that is tailored to individual needs
+- provide care that is tailored to individual needs

-- Make better and more effective use of the resources and skills available
+- make better and more effective use of the resources and skills available

-- Deliver services in a joined up way by bridging gaps and removing duplication
+- deliver services in a joined up way by bridging gaps and removing duplication

-- Make it easier for staff to share information, expertise and experience
+- make it easier for staff to share information, expertise and experience

-- Respond to the different health and social care needs of local communities
+- respond to the different health and social care needs of local communities

-Which services will be integrated?
+Which services are integrated?

-A background note has been developed by The Scottish Government to provide further information on the legislation that sets out the scope of the health and social care functions to be included in integration.
 It describes which health and social care functions must and may be integrated under the legislation, to improve outcomes for people using health and social care services.